 If a coach is used it is particularly important to have a good indication of interest as this can add greatly to the cost of the event.
 It is sometimes useful to send out an interim flyer to gauge interest to aid coach booking.

 The organiser should also consider how much walking may be involved so that this can be made clear to members.

 Food may also be a significant element in the decision to proceed.
 A meal may be part of the event or a more informal approach may be taken with members agreeing to meet for a meal after the event and pay individually.

 The Event Flyer

 The Organiser may find it useful to test all of the above against the Club’s standard Event Flyer which is a useful check that all aspects of the event have been taken into consideration.

 The Open to section is included as there are occasionally instances when only members may attend.
-And example of this was Rick Borrett’s Live Target Shooting Event (Sept 19).
-The norm is for events to be open to Members, Associates and their Partners/guests.
-In some instances the event may be open to friends/relatives/non Chanctonbury Probus members but this should first be agreed with the Social Committee Chairman, however an event should not have to depend on non Chanctonbury Probus members to make it viable.
+An example of this was Rick Borrett’s Live Target Shooting Event (Sept 19).
+The norm is for events to be open to Members, Associates, and their Partners/guests.
+In some instances, the event may be open to friends/relatives/non Chanctonbury Probus members, but this should first be agreed with the Social Committee Chairman, however an event should not have to depend on non Chanctonbury Probus members to make it viable.